-This award seeks to celebrate the very best of the multitude of events that have a strong competitive element.
-This covers any event from motor racing meetings and hillclimbs to navigation and stage rallies, regularity trials, and hot rod and drag races.
-Eligible events must have taken place within the UK, or to have had a significant part of the event take place within the UK.
+This award seeks to celebrate the very best of the events that have a strong competitive element, from motor racing meetings and hill climbs to navigation and stage rallies, regularity trials, and hot rod and drag races.
+Historic racing series are also eligible, as are individual races if they are spectacular enough to form an 'event' in themselves.
+Eligible events must have taken place within the UK, or have had a significant part taking place within the UK.

 This award recognises the stunning range of classic and historic car events that take place around the UK throughout the year.
 Potential nominees must have no element of timed competition.
 Eligible events include concours d’elegance, tours, classic vehicle shows and club gatherings.
 Judges will be looking for events – big or small – that have displayed a true sense of spectacle.
-Eligible events must have taken place within the UK, or to have had a significant part of the event take place within the UK.
+Eligible events must have taken place within the UK, or have had a significant part taking place within the UK.

-This award will be presented to the author of what the judges deem to be the best written feature that has appeared in a British publication or digital platform within the twelve-month judging period.
+This award will be presented to the author of what the judges deem to be the best written or broadcast feature that has appeared in a British publication, TV/radio/film/broadcast media or digital platform within the twelve-month judging period.
 The feature can cover all aspects of the historic motoring world.

 This award seeks to recognise any individual who has made a truly outstanding contribution to heritage, historic motoring or historic motorsport during the judging period.
-The winner can come from any part of the British historic motoring world - private enthusiast, club organiser or perhaps a specialist who has achieved something remarkable - the possibilities are endless.
+The winner can come from any part of the British historic motoring world - private enthusiast, club organiser or perhaps a specialist who has achieved something remarkable.